Celerium/Celerium.ITGlue/docs/site/Internal/ConvertTo-ITGlueQueryString.md

 an API call

-This is an internal helper function the ties in directly with the Invoke-ITGlueRequest & any public functions that define parameters
+This is an internal helper function the ties in directly with the ConvertTo-ITGlueQueryString & any public functions that define parameters

 ## EXAMPLES